Congressmen push FBI to investigate ecoterrorism threat amid calls for activists to embrace violence

 "I’m not saying we should stop strikes or square occupations or demonstrations of the usual kind.
 I’m all in favor of that," Malm said.
 "But I do think we need to step up because so little has changed and so many investments are still being poured into new fossil fuel projects."

-Malm said he was "in favor of destroying machines" and "property" but "not harming people," claiming not hurting people "important distinction" while also suggesting that "property can be destroyed" in many ways, such as a "more spectacular" act like "blowing up a pipeline that’s under construction."
+Malm said he was "in favor of destroying machines" and "property" but "not harming people," claiming not hurting people is an "important distinction" while suggesting that "property can be destroyed" in many ways, such as a "more spectacular" act like "blowing up a pipeline that’s under construction."

 "That’s something that people have done," Malm said.